frezman2/1000-7_ded_inside/README.md

 # 1000-7_ded_inside
-whoever reads it is gay, the one who reads this is grandfather inside 1000-7
+This project is called the "Rufier Test".